luontola/dddeu2017-event-sourced-process-managers/README.md

             - a single place to do tracing etc.
         - Subscribing the Midget directly may produce concurrency issues (would need to handle linearization somehow)
 - May add event from midget to house "I am done" so that midget can be removed

+- Process manager may never wake up if messages are dropped.
+Thus must always set an alarm clock.
+Send your future self a message with state inside it.
+- Unit testing: takes time out of the test.
+Only order of messages will matter.
+    - When OrderPaid comes, we set paid=true.
+When PaymentTimedOut comes later, just ignore it because paid==true.